oliverjakobs/oliverjakobs.github.io/_posts/2020-09-27-generator-part1.md

 author: oliver
 lang: C
 ---
-Introduction and Scanner...
+For some time now I've been working on writing a game in C from scratch (using OpenGL and GLFW).
+Over the course of the development I often needed to call a function a certain number of times with different parameters to fill an array and access them afterwards by index.
+After having to painstakingly add new components and systems to my ecs I decided to write a small code generation tool to automate the process.

 >Disclaimer: This is not the only or best way to do this.
 This is how I've done it.
 Maybe it helps with your project or maybe you get inspired to do something better.

-For some time now I've been working on writing a game in C from scratch (using OpenGL and GLFW).
-Over the course of the development I often needed to call a function a certain number of times with different parameters to fill an array and access them afterwards by index.
-After having to painstakingly add new components and systems to my ecs I decided to write a small code generation tool to automate the process.

 My first attempt, while producing the desired result, was rather bad and not very extensible.
 Nothing where I could add new features as I needed them.
 So i rewrote everything.